Ewa Zawojska

 Final exam:

-• The same for all groups taking course in Microeconomics III.
+• The same for all groups taking the course in Microeconomics III.

 • Organized by the course coordinator, Dr. Anna Kukla-Gryz.